raphCode/master-thesis-muzero/introduction.typ

 real-world applications.
 For example, #citet("azero_sorting") made use of the !az !arch to discover a faster sorting !algo.
-In this particular case, the !env is presented as a game to modify an assembly program in incremental steps.
+In this particular case, the !env is presented as a !g to modify an assembly program in incremental steps.
 The correctness and speed of the resulting program is used to calculate the !r.
 An explicit simulator is a good fit here, since it guarantees that searched paths and